 An MMO Evolution: Connecting Players to the Story

 The importance of story in an MMOG is different for every gamer.
 Some like feeling as though tales within a game have been custom crafted for them, while others are content with an overall story encompassing a race, nation, or world.
-There are even some gamers out there that couldn't possibly care any less about a story of any kind as long as there are plenty of monsters to kill and loot to be had.
+Join Eric Dalmarus Campbell as he delves into the world of storytelling and its effect on the gamers of today.

 For me, the story of a game, and how it relates to me personally is very important.
 While I still consider BioWare to be the unchallenged rulers of this domain in the single player world, there are some games that have made impressive strides towards making a personalized story within an MMOG a viable achievement.
 It's interesting how companies can strive for the same goal and attain it in completely different ways.